How isinglass was used to preserve eggs

-According to Wikipedia isinglass is a substance obtained from the dried swim bladders of fish.
+According to Wikipedia, isinglass is a substance obtained from the dried swim bladders of fish.
 It is a form of collagen used [nowadays] mainly for the clarification of wine and beer.
 It can also be cooked into a paste for specialized gluing purposes.
+In the past it was also used to preserve eggs.
+Isinglass is not the same as waterglass.

 Nowadays there seems to be the common belief that only waterglass was ever used to preserve eggs, and that anyone who thinks otherwise is mistaken.
 However, that is not so.
 Isinglass was regularly used to preserve eggs before the 1940s but due to the shortage of fish and fish products during the war years, waterglass became the preferred preserving agent.

-The following method of how to preserve eggs with isinglass comes from someone who actual saw it done on a regular basis during the rationing and shortages of the Second World War.
+The following method of preserving eggs with isinglass comes from someone who actual saw it done on a regular basis during the rationing and shortages of the Second World War.
 During this time, it was common to keep chickens, as it had been for generations in rural areas, so there was frequently a surplus of eggs which had to be preserved.

 The eggs were dipped into the isinglass with a special egg clamp which was rather like a pair of spectacles without lenses in thin wire frames, bent toward each other and hinged on the nose bridge.
 Some of today's kitchen tongs are similar.